Templates

 Deny in the Project Settings always takes precedence over Allow at the template level.

-4. After success message displays, you can find the group visible under Permissions in the Template Edit view.
+4. After the success message displays, you can find the group visible under Permissions in the Template Edit view.

 Template permissions are not copied when the template is cloned.